stencila/stencila/README.md

 #### Building and testing with Vagrant

 [Vagrant](https://www.vagrantup.com/) is a tool for creating lightweight, reproducible, and portable development environments.
 If you want to build Stencila for different operating systems or architectures we recommend using Vagrant.
-The [Vagrantfile](Vagrantfile) includes multiple virtual machine (VM) configurations and uses the provisioning scripts to setup each WM with the tools needed to build Stencila.
+The [Vagrantfile](Vagrantfile) includes multiple virtual machine (VM) configurations and uses the provisioning scripts to setup each VM with the tools needed to build Stencila.
 See the comments at the top of the [Vagrantfile](Vagrantfile) for instructions.